lsst/qserv-operator/ncsa_storage/README.md

-# Use local storage for Qserv PersistentVolumes at NCSA
+# Setup local storage for Qserv PersistentVolumes at NCSA

 ## Pre-requisites